crossplane/crossplane/docs/getting-started/provision-infrastructure.md

 > will allow you to view groups of Crossplane resources:
 >
 > - `kubectl get claim`: get all resources of all claim kinds, like `PostgreSQLInstance`.
-> - `kubectl get composite`: get all resources that are of composite kind, like `CompositePostgreSQLInstance`.
+> - `kubectl get composite`: get all resources that are of composite kind, like `XPostgreSQLInstance`.
 > - `kubectl get managed`: get all resources that represent a unit of external
 >   infrastructure.
 > - `kubectl get <name-of-provider>`: get all resources related to `<provider>`.